vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 }
 {% endhighlight %}

+Note: If you want to return a table instead, then use `CustomListObjectElementCollection`, like our `PrintMyTableToLog` function.

 ### Define the function

 In the function definition, we create a `CustomListObjectElement` instance and set the `Name` and `Age` fields: